-There are various reasons to verify your web page before hosting it over the internet.
+There are various reasons to verify your website before hosting it over the internet.

-When any Search Engine does indexing for your web page content it might get confused if your HTML tags are not written properly and much of the web page content might not be indexed properly.
+When any search engine does indexing for your web page content, it might get confused if the HTML tags are not written properly, and much of the web page content might not be indexed properly.

-There might be many HTML tags which you are using in your web page but then have been depreciated and many of the search engines also don't support them.
+There might be many HTML tags, which you are using in your webpage but then have been depreciated and many of the search engines do not support them.

-The W3C is the World Wide Web Consortium and since 1994 the W3C has provided the guidelines by which websites and web pages should be structured and created.
+W3C is the World Wide Web Consortium and since 1994, the W3C has provided the guidelines by which, websites and webpages should be structured and created.
 Here are the links to validate your web pages: